simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Apr 01 2024 0132 UTC.

-Radio Blackout Forecast for Apr 01-Apr 03 2024
+Radio Blackout Forecast for Apr 02-Apr 04 2024

-              Apr 01        Apr 02        Apr 03
+              Apr 02        Apr 03        Apr 04
-R1-R2           10%           10%           10%
+R1-R2           20%           20%           20%
 R3 or greater    1%            1%            1%

-Rationale: A slight chance for R1 (Minor) or greater radio blackouts are expected on 01-03 April.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```